 - denigrating students and social dancers for using the movements that professionals use in performances

-- variable friendliness based on the hierarchy of who is in the room
+- regrading friendships based on the hierarchy of who is in the room

 How am I part of this?